-To safeguard the well-being of students and staff, our school has a comprehensive School Site Safety Plan, which is reviewed and updated annually by the Site Safety Team and School Site Council.
+To safeguard the well-being of students and staff, our school has a comprehensive School Site Safety Plan, which is reviewed and updated annually by the Site Safety Committee.
 Any revisions made to the plan are reviewed immediately with the staff.
 School staff also review the plan annually at the beginning of the school year.
-The plan was last reviewed with school staff in August 2022.
+The plan was last reviewed with the School Site Council on November 19, 2024 and then reviewed with staff in December, 2024.
+The current safety plan is scheduled to be reviewed by the Board of Trustees on December 10, 2024.